reciprocity/zenlib/README.md

 - Add a `README.md`
-- Add a `package.json` to handle the new component dependencies
+- Add a `package.json` to handle the new component dependencies Set version of the component to 0.1.0

 2. Add the component to Story Book

-- Add the package as a dependency in `packages/_storybook_/package.json`
+- Add the package as a dependency in `packages/_storybook_/package.json`.
+Put in version ^0.1.0, although note that since package isn't published, you can't do `npm install`!
 - Create a new story file under the `packages/_storybook_/stories/` folder
+- Since we can't install our component throught npm, we need to use `npm link` to create symbolic link in `_storybook_/node_modules/@reciprocity` that's pointing to root path of our component (eg. `zenlib/packages/my-component`).
+  For more details see section *Reiewing component changes live in the Zengrc app* in this readme.
+It's pretty much the same, you just need to do it for _storybook_ instead of zengrc.
 - Re run [Bootstrap packages](#bootstrap-packages)

 #### Versioning